Death and state funeral of Lech and Maria Kaczyński

-Lech Kaczyński, the fourth President of the Republic of Poland, died on 10 April 2010, after a Polish Air Force Tu-154 crashed outside of Smolensk, Russia, killing all 96 aboard.
-His wife, economist and First Lady Maria Kaczyńska, was also among those killed.
+Lech Kaczyński, the fourth president of the Republic of Poland, died on 10 April 2010, after a Polish Air Force Tu-154 crashed outside of Smolensk, Russia, killing all 96 aboard.
+His wife, economist and first lady Maria Kaczyńska, was also among those killed.

 After the death of Kaczyński was announced, a week of mourning was declared by the acting President of Poland, Bronisław Komorowski, spanning 11 to 18 April with a state funeral for the couple held on 18 April.
 Several countries observed a day of national mourning on the date of the funeral.
 The couple were buried together in a crypt in the Wawel Cathedral, Kraków, afterwards.

 Death

 On 10 April 2010, a Polish Air Force Tupolev Tu-154M aircraft crash landed near Smolensk, Russia, killing all 96 passengers and crew.
-Those killed include Kaczyński, and his wife; the chief of the Polish General Staff and other senior Polish military officers; the president of the National Bank of Poland; Poland's deputy foreign minister; Polish government officials; 12 membersof the Polish parliament, including vice-speakers; senior members of the Polish clergy; and relatives of victims of the Katyn massacre.
+Those killed include Kaczyński, and his wife; the chief of the Polish General Staff and other senior Polish military officers; the president of the National Bank of Poland; Poland's deputy foreign minister; Polish government officials; 12 members of the Polish parliament, including vice-speakers; senior members of the Polish clergy; and relatives of victims of the Katyn massacre.
 They were en route from Warsaw to attend an event to mark the 70th anniversary of the massacre.
 The site of the massacre is approximately 19 kilometres (12 mi) west of Smolensk.

 The cause of the crash was investigated.
 According to preliminary reports, the pilot attempted to land at Smolensk Airbase in fog which reduced visibility to about 500 m, The plane was too low as it approached the runway, striking trees in the fog, turning around and falling to the ground 200 m from the airfield in a wooded area, where it broke into pieces.

 Polish parliamentary speaker Bronisław Komorowski immediately became Acting President of Poland in law.